-The above information is used by individual Marketplaces to compute a maximum premium tax credit for each family, which can then be applied to a purchase of one or more QHPs.
-If the plan cost is more than the premium tax credit, the individual or family will pay a difference as a monthly premium cost.
-If the plan cost is less than the premium tax credit, no monthly payment is required.
+The above information is used by individual Marketplaces to compute a maximum tax credit for each family, which can then be applied to a purchase of one or more QHPs.
+If the plan cost is more than the tax credit, the individual or family will pay a difference as a monthly premium cost.
+If the plan cost is less than the tax credit, no monthly payment is required.

 Individuals and Families who are eligible for Medicaid are not entitled to the credit.
 Individuals with income above 400% of the FPL are also not entitled to the credit.

 Table 1 shows how the Silver plan monthly premium for a family of four is reduced depending on the percentage of the FPL.
 The percent of Government Premium Subsidy is also shown.
 FPL equal to $24,250 (2015) is assumed.
 The table is for states that approved Medicaid expansion.